What sets Liège-Bastogne-Liège apart from the Cobbled Classics? Simple: La Doyenne is made for the mountain specialists

 Average: 8.4 per cent

 Narrow and twisting, there are sudden major changes of gradient which make it really strength-sapping.
-The fans will be three or four deep on either side of the road here (on Thursday there were already caravans parked there) and there really is nowhere to hide.
+The fans will be three or four deep on either side of the road here and there really is nowhere to hide.
 Lose the wheel of the guy in front on this climb and you’re gone.
 Probably forever.

 3. Cote de Sprimont